 I felt exasperated, as if I was held under water for too long and was now gasping for air.
 Looking at my phone that was sitting right next to me, I was amazed that I hadn’t even been meditating for more than 7 minutes.
 It had felt much longer than that.
 No, it had to have been longer than that.
 There is no way….

 But that’s when I noticed it.
 The bliss.
-As I slowly reorientated myself and adjusted my eyes, Waves of love and euphoria washed over me as though I had just stepped into a warm bath and was being cleansed.
+As I slowly reorientated myself and adjusted my eyes, Waves of love and euphoria washed over me as though I had just stepped into a warm shower and was being cleansed.
 I stood up and walked outside of my room.
 I took a moment to glance out the window.
 I could see far into the distance as though my eyes had developed a binoculor like magnification.
 I watched cars go by and people walking the streets.
 Everything was incredibly vibrant and lit up.
 The colors on the few trees I saw and the buildings and houses all around, were pronounced in a way that made me feel in awe.

 It was as though I had been living life through a black and white television and suddenly I had been upgraded to 21st century high definition.
 An eerie gold and orange glow enveloped the whole of a now, expanding awareness.
 I stepped outside my apartment and walked down the flight of stairs.
 Walking into the parking lot, past my car, I then came across a few brown sparrows playing in a puddle right next to a bush and a few trees.
 They were about twenty feet from where I stood.